Want to learn about the Filipino call center industry?

 Fortunately, productivity management tools like Time Doctor can help you measure this.

 Time Doctor is a powerful employee time tracking and productivity management tool.
-Time Doctor is used by giants like Apple and Verizon as well as countless SMBs to boost the productivity of their employees.
+Time Doctor is used by giants as well as countless SMBs to boost the productivity of their employees.

 You can use Time Doctor to monitor how the call center agents utilize their work hours and measure how productive they are.

 1. Detailed Reports For Insights On What Your Vendor is Working On

 Time Doctor gives you access to multiple reports in real-time, so you know exactly what projects call center agents are working on.

 2. Minimize inactive time with built-in inactivity tracking

 Time Doctor features a built-in inactivity tracker that stops the timer if there’s no keyboard or mouse usage for three consecutive minutes.
 This way, agents can’t bill you for idle time.

 Note: To ensure privacy, Time Doctor doesn’t track what keys were pressed.
 It only determines if there was any keyboard or mouse activity.